Declaration of Juneteenth holiday sparks scramble in states - WTMJ

 The effort recalls the drawn-out battles over recognizing Martin Luther King Jr. Day, the last time the federal government designated a new holiday.
 That legislation, finally passed in 1983, scheduled the holiday to begin three years later.
 It set off bitter debates in the states over whether to enact their own holidays.

 Only a handful of states headed into Thursday’s signing of the federal Juneteenth law with the paid holiday on the books to be celebrated in 2021.
-The governors of Washington, Illinois, Louisiana and Maine, by contrast, all signed more recent laws that were set to kick in for 2022, when June 19 falls on a Sunday, adding to the confusing rollout.
+The governors of Washington, Illinois, Louisiana and Maine, by contrast, all signed more recent laws that were set to kick in for 2022, when June 19 falls on a Sunday.

 Louisiana Gov. John Bel Edwards closed state offices for a half-day Friday, only a few days after he signed Juneteenth legislation, and Illinois Gov. J.B.
 Pritzker was among governors who changed their states’ start dates to 2021.